-This monitor is used to monitor the availability and functionality of DHCP servers.
-This monitor has two parts, the first one is the monitor class DhcpMonitor executed by Pollerd and the second part is a background daemon Dhcpd running inside the OpenNMS Horizon JVM and listening for DHCP responses.
+This monitor is used to check the availability and functionality of DHCP servers.
+The monitor class DhcpMonitor is executed by Pollerd and opens the background process listening for incoming DHCP responses.
 A DHCP server is tested by sending a DISCOVER message.
 If the DHCP server responds with an OFFER the service is marked as up.
-The Dhcpd background daemon is disabled by default and has to be activated in service-configuration.xml in OpenNMS Horizon by setting service enabled="true".
-The behavior for testing the DHCP server can be modified in the dhcp-configuration.xml configuration file.
+The background listening process is only started if the DhcpMonitor is used.
+The behavior for testing the DHCP server can be modified in the pollerconfiguration.xml configuration file.